macvaz/modern-data-stack/README.md

 ## Using Jupyter notebooks

 Once installation is properly set up, using **jupyter notebooks** is much more covenient than CLI tools.
-Since python kernel is distributed in the spark-iceberg docker image, **all coding examples are developed in python**.
+Since python kernel is distributed in the spark-iceberg docker image, **all coding examples are developed in python and SQL**.
+No scala is used to simplify reading the code.

-**Open the notebook** called [Testing Iceberg](http://localhost:8000/notebooks).
-Iceberg project mantains a very good [quick start guide](https://iceberg.apache.org/spark-quickstart/#creating-a-table) that complements this notebook.
+**Open the notebook** called [Testing Iceberg tables](http://localhost:8000/notebooks/Testing%20Iceberg%20tables.ipynb).
+This notebook is totally inspired by excelent Iceberg [quick start guide](https://iceberg.apache.org/spark-quickstart/#creating-a-table).

-The `iceberg` catalog is configured in [this file](docker/spark-iceberg/conf/spark-defaults.iceberg.conf) and passed to the spark container as the spark-defaults.conf file.
+The `hms` catalog is configured in [this file](docker/spark-iceberg/conf/spark-defaults.iceberg.conf) and passed to the spark container as the spark-defaults.conf file.
 This file sets Iceberg as default table format for this catalog.
-It alse sets Iceberg REST catalog as metastore for the catalog.
+It alseo sets HMS as metastore.

-If everything is properly setup, a new namespace (a.k.a database) called `nyc` will be created in the Iceberg REST catalog.
-This namespace contains also a table called `taxis`.
-This table is created using iceberg table format since `iceberg` catalog is configured to use `iceberg` by default.
+If everything is properly setup, a new namespace (a.k.a database) called `nyc100` will be created in HMS executing the first cell.
+Al tables created in this notebook, using bot python spark API and SQL, uses Iceberg table format due to the spark-defaults defined [here](docker/spark-iceberg/conf/spark-defaults.iceberg.conf).

 ## Using Trino